Devsbench/scientific-robin-e5a44/content/pages/features.md

     content: >
       The main differentiator is that we are blockchain engineers developing blockchains like Ethereum, Cardano and Tezos.
-We were building tooling around the, That is why we know them inside out and can advice you which solution is best for your needs.
+We were building tooling around them.
+That is why we know them inside out and can advice you which solution is best for your needs.